 By Matt Spetalnick and Raymond Colitt

-The trip was not expected to yield any major breakthroughs on trade barriers, an area where Washington and Brasilia have been at loggerheads in recent years.
+The trip had not been expected to yield major breakthroughs on trade barriers, an area where Washington and Brasilia have been at loggerheads in recent years.

 It did, however, produce a series of preliminary agreements aimed at boosting trade and cooperation on issues ranging from space technology to joint development of aviation biofuels.

 They also signed an "open skies" agreement that will allow U.S. and Brazilian airlines to fly more routes between each country, as well as a general framework under which the United States would help Brazil prepare for the 2014 World Cup and the 2016 Olympic Games.